ZitaoZeng/CBDA-subsampling/readme.txt

 it takes two passes, 510 training sets and 510 validation sets on the first pass, and 490 of each on the second pass.

-This script produces the following files.
+When creating training and validation sets, this script produces the following files.

 3 files for each validation set: